 Who wouldn’t want to see and “hang out” with their loved ones years after their death?
+Learn about the Ma'nene death ritual from Indonesia.

 For many people, the worst part about losing a loved one is the fact that we never see them again.
 Once they are buried, that’s it.
 The person is gone forever, and the only way we can see them is in pictures and our memories.
 However, not all cultures “do” death the same way.
 Case in point: the Ma’nene death ritual in Indonesia, practiced by the Torajan people of Sulawesi island.
 In English, this ritual means “The Ceremony of Cleaning Corpses,” and that is exactly what they do.